Matt1479/Angular-Udemy/readme.md

     // meaning this is only ran/updated at the time this component is created

     // the alternative - subscribing to queryParams/fragment
-    // this will allow you to react to queryParams/fragment changes, update them etc. this.route.queryParams.subscribe();
+    // this will allow you to react to queryParams/fragment changes this.route.queryParams.subscribe();
     this.route.fragment.subscribe();
     // you do not need to unsubscribe() in this case - Angular will do it for you